milivojevicu/mpcover/README.md

-# mpdcover
+# MPCover

-Python program for displaying album covers of music currently playing through MPD.
+Python program for displaying album covers of music currently playing through MPD using tkinter.